sumanjs/suman/README.md

 * skip/only also work like Mocha

-### => We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth.
+### => We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth,
+ because it gives the developer total control and access to a very large set of features.

 ### Important aside - How is Suman better than AVA?

-Suman borrows the excellent features from Mocha that AVA seems to ignore.
-Suman has more powerful facilities for asynchronous testing due to Mocha/Chai-style hooks.
+Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe statements for more control and preventing the sharing of scope.
+AVA basically conned Tape and added concurrency.
+Suman conned Mocha, added concurrency and dependency injection and less confusing contexts for hooks.
+Suman has more powerful facilities for asynchronous testing due to Mocha/Chai-style hooks and nested describes.
 Dependency injection ability also makes Suman extremely convenient to use, compared to AVA.

 # usage examples